 Each of the six questions posed had a multiple-choice component.
 The first four questions asked the students to explain their answer.
 For these four components, the evaluation of their explanations was the basis for scoring understanding of the tested concept.
 The other two multiple-choice questions were designed with close and distant distractors to permit three-level scoring of student choices.
-The results of the assessment indicated that conceptual learning took place within a broad spectrum of students, but for most students these conceptual gains were incomplete.
 A summary of the results of the assessment may be found in Figure 3.